 Our otters have made our country famous too.
 Even BBC made a documentary about them.

 “Are you local?”

 Initially, the question surprised me.
 Do I not look like a true blue Singaporean?

-We used to joke about it.
+We used to joke about this.
 Throw a stone into a crowd and you are more likely to hit a foreigner than a citizen.

-My favourite reply now is, “born and bred in Singapore”.
+My favourite reply to my overseas visitors now is, “yes, I am born and bred in Singapore“.